Charter Organization Concept

 Following its incorporation in 1910 in Washington, D.C., the Boy Scouts of America became increasingly popular across the United States.
 Congress recognized Scouting's potential as an educational resource and, in 1916, granted a Federal charter to the Boy Scouts of America to make the program available to boys through community organizations.
 Under its Congressional mandate, the Boy Scouts of America, in turn, issues two kinds of charters:

 - One charter grants annually to a local Scouting council the authority and responsibility to provide services to community organizations, enabling them to use the Scouting program for their young people.
-There are more than 300 local councils throughout the United States.
-There is a council in Europe and another in the Far East.
+There are more than 275 local councils throughout the United States.
+There is also a BSA council in Europe and another in the Far East.

 - The other charter is issued annually to a community organization granting it the use of the Scouting program, operated under its own leadership, to serve the children, youth, and families for which it has a concern.